 I want to have a recreational camp fire with my family, are we allowed to have a camp fire?

-Yes, the Township of Essa has lifted the fire ban as of May 1, 2020.
+Yes, the Township of Essa does not currently have a burn ban in place.
 However, you must have a Burn Permit.
 To purchase a Burn Permit please click here.

 Can we still walk through the Township parks, or can I fish at the Fishing Park?

 All parks (including play structures), Recreation fields and greenspaces that are maintained by the municipality are open to the public.
 The Don Ross Fishing Park and the Nottawasaga Fishing Park are both now open, an Access Pass is required to fish in Essa Township fishing parks.
 The Thornton-Cookstown Trail and the Angus Rippon-Pine River Trail have re-opened.
 Please remember to continue to social distance and help us to fight Covid-19.

 At this time, County of Simcoe Forests remain open to the public.
 Please visit the County of Simcoe Website for more information about trails under their jurisdiction.

 Who can I contact if an essential business is not complying with social distancing?

 Complaints with respect to social distancing in essential businesses can be directed to the Simcoe Muskoka District Health Unit at (705) 721-7520.